-The end of the study is defined as the date of the last contact of the last participant in the study.
+The end of the study is defined as the date of the last visit last participant in the study or the date of last immunology sample analysis (whichever comes later).

 However, for periodic safety reports, the study is considered completed when the clinical study report is finalized.